Bhumi Pednekar: Early work and recognition (2015–2019)

-Rise to prominence (2019–present)

 Abhishek Chaubey's crime drama Sonchiriya was Pednekar's first release of 2019.
 She played a young housewife on the run in rural Chambal, alongside Sushant Singh Rajput and Manoj Bajpayee.
 In preparation, she underwent two and a half months of physical training to portray her character's mannerism and gait; she also learned to fire a gun.
 Rahul Desai of Film Companion praised the subtlety in the film and its performances, and credited Pednekar for "lend[ing] an inevitable sense of womanhood to the silenced".
 She next starred as the septuagenarian sharpshooter Chandro Tomar in Tushar Hiranandani's biographical film Saand Ki Aankh, opposite Taapsee Pannu who played her sister-in-law Prakashi Tomar.
 In preparation, Pannu and Pednekar spent time with the two women and trained in shooting a gun.
 She suffered from skin allergies from filming in the heat wearing prosthetic make-up.
 Udita Jhunjunwala of Mint wrote, "Pannu and Pednekar are wonderful and spunky and embrace their parts even though their body language and posture is variable".
 Both actresses were jointly awarded the Screen Award and Filmfare Critics Award for Best Actress.

 Continuing her portrayals of headstrong small-town women, Pednekar starred in Bala and Pati Patni Aur Woh (both 2019).
 The former marked her third collaboration with Khurrana, in which she played a dark-skinned woman who faces prejudice due to her skin colour.
 Controversy arose for casting a fair-skinned woman in the role, but Pednekar defended herself by saying that an actor should be allowed to play any part.
 Pati Patni Aur Woh, a remake of a 1978 film of the same name and co-starring Kartik Aaryan and Ananya Panday, featured her as a housewife with a philandering husband.
 Anupama Chopra wrote that "it's Bhumi Pednekar's spirited Vedika who lifts the material up a notch.
 Bhumi has an intelligence that rescues some of the silliest scenes in this film, especially in the climax."
 Both Bala and Pati Patni Aur Woh were commercially successful, each grossing over ₹1 billion worldwide.